A Parallel Section Functor for 2-Vector Bundles: 2-Vector bundles and their parallel sections

-Since we can combine the cocycles $\alpha_\orbit$ with coefficients in $\Map (\orbit,\mathds{C}^\times)$ into a cocycle $\alpha$ with coefficients in $\Map (\mathscr{S},\mathds{C}^\times)$.
-In the sequel we will rather use the cocycle $\alpha$ and write $\balg_{\alpha}(G,\orbit)\text{-}\Mod$ instead of $\balg_{\alpha_\orbit}(G,\orbit)\text{-}\Mod$ (the dependence on the orbit is still present in the notation, so there is no risk of confusion).
+Since we can combine the cocycles $\alpha_\mathcal{O}$ with coefficients in $\Map (\mathcal{O},\mathbb{C}^\times)$ into a cocycle $\alpha$ with coefficients in $\Map (\mathscr{S},\mathbb{C}^\times)$.
+In the sequel we will rather use the cocycle $\alpha$ and write $\mathfrak{A}_{\alpha}(G,\mathcal{O})\text{-}\Mod$ instead of $\mathfrak{A}_{\alpha_\mathcal{O}}(G,\mathcal{O})\text{-}\Mod$ (the dependence on the orbit is still present in the notation, so there is no risk of confusion).

-Summarizing and extending to non-connected groupoids, we conclude that for an essentially finite groupoid $\Gammait$ taking parallel sections of a $\TwoVect$-valued 2-vector bundle $\varrho$ over $\Gammait$ produces a 2-vector space $\Par \varrho$, which is entirely determined by the action groupoid $\mathscr{S} //\Gammait$ and a gerbe on $\Gammait$, i.e. a class $H^2 (\Gammait; \Map(\mathscr{S},\mathds{C}^\times))$ with coefficients in the Abelian group of functions $\mathscr{S} \to \mathds{C}^\times$.
+Summarizing and extending to non-connected groupoids, we conclude that for an essentially finite groupoid $\Gamma$ taking parallel sections of a $\TwoVect$-valued 2-vector bundle $\varrho$ over $\Gamma$ produces a 2-vector space $\Par \varrho$, which is entirely determined by the action groupoid $\mathscr{S} //\Gamma$ and a gerbe on $\Gamma$, i.e.\ a class $H^2 (\Gamma; \Map(\mathscr{S},\mathbb{C}^\times))$ with coefficients in the Abelian group of functions $\mathscr{S} \to \mathbb{C}^\times$.
 Obviously, taking parallel sections is also 2-functorial:

-\begin{satznoname}[] Taking parallel sections of 2-vector bundles over an essentially finite groupoid $\Gammait$ naturally extends to a 2-functor The image of a 1-morphism $\lambda$ or a 2-morphism $\eta$ will be denoted by $\lambda_*$ or $\eta_*$, respectively. \end{satznoname}
+\begin{proposition} Taking parallel sections of 2-vector bundles over an essentially finite groupoid $\Gamma$ naturally extends to a 2-functor The image of a 1-morphism $\lambda$ or a 2-morphism $\eta$ will be denoted by $\lambda_*$ or $\eta_*$, respectively. \end{proposition}

 We should emphasize that this is just the parallel section functor for 2-vector bundles over \emph{one fixed groupoid}.
 It is \emph{not} the parallel section functor we intend to construct in this article as our main result.